Kinship Care in Nova Scotia: Requirements, Process, and What to Expect

 Training Requirements

-Kinship caregivers complete PRIDE training, the same nine-session pre-service program required of all foster parents in Nova Scotia.
+Under the DCS pathway, kinship caregivers complete PRIDE training, the nine-session pre-service program.
 This is not waived because of the existing relationship.
 DCS recognises that even experienced relatives often need preparation for the specific challenges of caring for a child who has experienced trauma or who is in an uncertain legal situation.
+If the MFCS pathway applies, confirm its culturally adapted training requirements.

 Some kinship placements involve children with very complex needs.
-In those cases, additional training in trauma-informed care or Fetal Alcohol Spectrum Disorder (FASD) may be required before placement is confirmed.
+In those cases, ask the agency whether additional training in trauma-informed care or Fetal Alcohol Spectrum Disorder (FASD) is needed.

 Nonviolent Crisis Intervention (NCI) training must be completed within one year of the first placement, as with all Nova Scotia foster parents.